alphasaft/Micro/docs/handbook.md

 // -- snip --

-// twoOrMore is actually just [2, Infinity], but it's provided for the sake of lisibility.
+// twoOrMore is actually just [2, Infinity], but it's provided by Micro for the sake of lisibility.
 { name: "+", arity: twoOrMore }
 ```